Meet Ty, One of Bruno's Buddies

 Michelle: I’d be scared.
 Not just for Ty but the other animals out there.
 No one wants to give up their pets because they have fallen on hard times.

-Gerri: And finally, what would you like to say to RedRover for supporting Bruno’s Pro-Bone-O Pet Pantry?
+Gerri: And finally, what would you like to say to Petco, RedRover and Rescue Bank for supporting Bruno’s Pro-Bone-O-Pet Pantry?

-Michelle Greene,65 and is a lifelong resident of Elgin Il.
+Michelle G. is 65 and a lifelong resident of Elgin IL.
 She is married to her husband Denis with two adult children and the grandparents of 4.
 Michelle spent her career as a Mental Health Professional for the Larkin Center of Elgin.
 She lost her job after a corporate merger.
 We met Michelle after she suffered a debilitating fall breaking her shoulder and right foot.